|Icom IC-R20 Handheld Wide Band Receiver|

 in some weird non-standard format and is not easy to playback

 within a computer (like almost impossible).
-There are conversion programs around the
+The audio quality ,

 standard MP3 format (and the better receiver in the HF area too).